Dispatch Operator in front of Screen

 Surrey Fire continues to advance its dispatching and service boundaries, answering to requests for proposals across British Columbia and identifying best practices for innovation and improved service levels.
 We are proud of the exceptional service we provide the citizens of Surrey and our client fire departments.

-Interested in a career in fire dispatching?
+Interested in a career as a Radio Operator?

-These 2-hour sessions will describe the details of a career that is widely unknown but is a critical component in saving lives and property.
+This 1-hour session will describe the details of a career that is widely unknown but is a critical component in saving lives and property.

 Learn about:

-• the dispatch centre
+• the Dispatch Centre

 • types of calls

-• the characteristics of a successful dispatcher
+• the characteristics of a successful Radio Operator

 • the training program